pascalito007/efrei-cloud-bigdata/capstone-project/README.md

 - Delete no longer needed resources and data.
 - If you choose Cloud9, delete the Cloud9 environment when you complete the project (This will automatically delete the created EC2 instance)

-- Typically, it is compute-type resources, such as EC2, RDS, Cloud9, NAT Gateway instances, that you leave running that most quickly use up your budget.
+- Typically, it is compute-type resources, such as EC2, RDS, Cloud9, that you leave running that most quickly use up your budget.
 Turn these off when no longer needed, or better yet, delete them.

-- Stop any NAT gateways, EC2 instances, and RDS instances when not in use.
+- Stop any EC2 instances, and RDS instances when not in use.
 If you will be building this solution over the course of a few weeks or months, consider deleting these resources entirely to save budget.
 You can always recreate them again later.

   - Be aware that if you do stop an RDS instance or cluster and leave it stopped for seven days, AWS may start it again automatically, which will increase the cost impact.
-  - NAT Gateway resources if left in your account, will also use up your bill.

 - Use the <a href="https://calculator.s3.amazonaws.com/index.html">AWS Simple Monthly Calculator</a> or AWS <a href="https://calculator.aws/">Pricing Calculator</a> to estimate cost.
 Example: the estimate shown in the screenshot below calculated the cost of running the following resources for a month:

   - One t3.medium size Linux EC2 instance running 6 hours per day for a month in the us-east-1 Region.

   - One db.t2.small size MySQL RDS database with 20GB of storage, left running for a month in the us-east-1 Region.
-  - One NAT Gateway left running, processing 1GB per month in the us-east-1 Region

 Pricing is subject to change.
 The calculation above is just an example from a point in time.